openservicemesh/osm/docs/OBSERVABILITY.md

 ### BYO (Bring-your-own)

-The following section will document the additional steps needed to allow an already running instance poll the endpoints of an OSM mesh.
+The following section will document the additional steps needed to allow an already running instance to poll the endpoints of an OSM mesh.

 #### List of Prerequisites

-- Already running and accessible Prometheus instance *outside* of the mesh.
+- Already running an accessible Prometheus instance *outside* of the mesh.
 - An OSM-enabled deployment, without metrics-stack deployment.
    - OSM controls the Envoy's Prometheus listener aperture through `prometheus_scraping: "true"`, under OSM configmap.
-By default this is set to true, but do dobule check it has been enabled on the OSM configmap, or else Prometheus might not be able to reach the pods.
+By default this is set to true, but do double check it has been enabled on the OSM configmap, or else Prometheus might not be able to reach the pods.
-- We will assume having Grafana reach Prometheus, exposing or forwarding Prometheus or Grafana web ports and configuring Prometheus to reach kubernetes API services is taken care or otherwise out of the scope of these steps.
+- We will assume having Grafana reach Prometheus, exposing or forwarding Prometheus or Grafana web ports and configuring Prometheus to reach Kubernetes API services is taken care of or otherwise out of the scope of these steps.

 #### Configuration

-- Make sure the Prometheus instance has appropriate RBAC rules to be able to reach both the pods and Kubernetes API - this might be dependant on specific requirements and situations for different deployments:
+- Make sure the Prometheus instance has appropriate RBAC rules to be able to reach both the pods and Kubernetes API - this might be dependent on specific requirements and situations for different deployments:

 ```
 - apiGroups: [""]